 - creation of an atmosphere of fear and intimidation.

-Students are subject to disciplinary action in accordance with Policy and Regulation JFC for participating in gang activity.
+Students are subject to disciplinary action in accordance with Policy JFC Student Conduct and Regulation JFC-R Standards of Student Conduct for participating in gang activity.
 Gang activity is defined as:

 - wearing, using, distributing, displaying, or selling any clothing, jewelry, emblem, badge, symbol, sign, tattoo, or other thing that is evidence of membership or affiliation in any gang;

-- committing any act or omission, or using any speech, either verbal or non-verbal (such as gestures or hand-shakes) showing membership or affiliation in a gang;
+- committing any act, or using any speech, either verbal or non-verbal (such as gestures or hand-shakes) showing membership or affiliation in a gang;

 - inappropriate congregating, bullying, cyberbullying, harassment, intimidation, degradation, disgrace and/or related activities which are likely to cause bodily danger, physical harm, or mental harm to students, employees or visitors.

-The Superintendent shall, in cooperation with local law enforcement and/or juvenile agencies, develop a list of known gang clothing, jewelry, emblems, badges, signs, gestures, handshakes and symbols.
-The list shall be updated regularly.
+The Superintendent or Superintendent’s designee, in cooperation with local law enforcement and/or juvenile agencies, develops and regularly updates a regulation listing known gang clothing, jewelry, emblems, badges, signs, gestures, handshakes and symbols.

-The Superintendent shall provide, in collaboration with local law enforcement, in service training in gang behavior and characteristics to facilitate staff identification of students at risk of gang involvement and promote membership in authorized school groups and/or activities as an alternative.
+The Superintendent or Superintendent’s designee provides, in collaboration with local law enforcement, in service training in gang behavior and characteristics to facilitate staff identification of students at risk of gang involvement and promote membership in authorized school groups and/or activities as an alternative.

 Adopted: July 12, 2016